-- Hand-crafted rules are the only way to go. - Careful human tuning on some validation set is needed.
+- Hand-crafted rules are the only way to go. - Careful human tuning on some validation set is important.

-Only a small amount of data available?
+Only a small amount of training data?

 - If any, use of a "high-bias" learning algorithm, such as Naïve Bayes. - Also, semi-supervised learning methods may help.

 Or: Find "clever" ways to get more data, such as crowdsourcing or serious games.

-A reasonable amount of data available?
+A reasonable amount of training data?

-- Perfect for all the sophisticated learning algorithms, such as SVMs. - If interpretability is needed, decision trees should be preferred.
+- Suitable for advanced feature-based learning algorithms, e.g., SVMs. - If interpretability is needed, decision trees should be preferred.

-A huge amount of data available?
+A huge amount of training data?